-Human Resources Officer submits Summary sheets and physical timesheets to the Payroll officer in their respective pay points.
-At the same time the HR Officer filters the summary sheets and only selecting Labour Broking summary sheets and submit them to Accounting Officer Inventory and Revenue
+Human Resources Officer submits Summary sheets and duplicate physical timesheets to the Payroll officer grouped according to their respective pay points.
+At the same time the HR Officer filters the summary sheets and original copy physical timesheets relating to Labour Broking and submits them to the Accounting Officer Revenue.

 Actors